 OBS is a popular and powerful tool that packs a variety of features for video recording and live streaming.
-However, some users complains the desktop audio won’t work in OBS and that’s quite annoying.
+However, it’s not immune to bugs.
+Some users complains the desktop audio stopped working or recording in OBS for no reason.
+If you encounter the same problem, don’t worry.
+We’ve covered 6 effective fixes to help you solve the problem.

 Try these fixes: